Our Team

 Director of Education and Community Projects

-Patra graduated from Iowa State University in 2003 with a Bachelor of Science in Finance and obtained her Master in Business Administration from Rice University in 2011.
-With 20 years of experience in the public, private, and nonprofit sectors, she has worked for several companies and organizations including HISD, Leadership ISD, ExxonMobil, Merck & Co., BMC Software, and Wells Fargo.
-Prior to joining the Kinder Foundation in 2020 as Director of Education and Community Projects, her experience spanned leadership and senior roles in corporate audit, executive recruiting, strategic human capital, public education, and community advocacy.
+Patra graduated from Iowa State University in 2003 with a Bachelor of Science in Finance and obtained her Master of Business Administration from Rice University in 2011.
+Prior to joining Kinder Foundation in 2020, she led work in Houston to help community leaders train and prepare to run for local school boards.
+She has held progressive roles in corporate audit, executive recruiting, strategic human resources and public education advocacy working for organizations including HISD, ExxonMobil, Merck & Co., BMC Software, and Wells Fargo.
 Patra has been recognized by the Houston Business Journal’s 40 Under 40, Children at Risk, Teach for America, and Rice Business for her leadership and community engagement.
-She is a Senior Fellow with the American Leadership Forum, a member of the Rice Business Alumni Association Board, and has served as a mentor for several youth organizations.
-A proud native Houstonian, she has resided in Houston for 34 years, outside of a collective 8 years in Iowa, Minnesota, and The Netherlands.
-Patra enjoys spending time with family and friends, visiting wineries, and most recently, exploring her Texas and genealogical roots.
+She is a Senior Fellow with the American Leadership Forum, a graduate of the Center for Houston’s Future, and currently serves on several advisory boards and committees as well as the board of directors for Project Row Houses and the Greater Houston Disaster Recovery Council.
+A proud native Houstonian, Patra enjoys mentoring, traveling, and exploring her Texas and genealogical roots.
 She was inspired after learning her great-grandfather was among Houston’s first African-American photographers and the official photographer for the Houston Red Book of 1915.

 Kathryn R. Dollins